 Baseball is a sport that lives off nostalgia like no other, and you can’t get more nostalgic than visiting a museum dedicated to old ballparks.
 Since the owner, Bruce Hellerstein, decided to display his amazing collection of ballpark memorabilia from the basement of his house, baseball fans from around the country have been making annual pilgrimages to this beloved museum.

 Take advantage of Denver’s proximity to the mountains, and learn how to rock climb!
 The Denver Climbing Company Outdoor Climbing School provides professional guides that ensure rock climbing activities are done in a fun and safe environment.

 Anyone is welcome to join, including beginners, kids and experienced climbers alike.
 Routes are set up to accommodate all skill levels and provide a fun challenge for everyone!

 Day Trips from Denver

 Want to get out of the city?
-Check out one of these places to visit near Denver for a chance to really stretch your legs and experience some Colorado beauty.
+Check out one of these day trips from Denver for a chance to stretch your legs and experience some Colorado beauty.